 User Name

 Password

 Confirm Password

-urity, it is strongly recommended that you change the default bassword and keep it safe.
+Note: To ensure sec administrator surity, it is strongly recommended that you change the default password and keep it safe.

-e can only contain letters, numbers and underscores (); and it must be
+The user nam at most 31 ch e can only contain letters, numbers and underscores (); and it must be aracters long.

-at most 31 cha racters long.

 Save Cancel Help Back